hydroArgentum/StepDuino/README.md

 # StepDuino
 An Open-Source DIY Pressure Sensor to Keyboard Project Using the Arduino Uno R3.
 # News
-Please go to rcos.rpi.edu for news.
-(Specific link will be posted soon.)
+Please go to http://rcos.rpi.edu/projects/stepduino/ for news.